ValeriiaProskuriakova/React-App-MarvelCharacters/README.md

 [Click here to check out the website](https://valeriiaproskuriakova.github.io/React-App-MarvelCharacters/)

-Otherwise, to run this project locally, download the package from main branch and install it locally using npm:
+To run this project locally, download the package from main branch and install it locally using npm:

 ```bash
 npm install